CrazyFrog81/FCL-Collaboration-Map/README.md

 2. Collaboration Network (https://github.com/sisisalia/FCL-Collaboration-Network-Map)

 # Collaboration Form
-This sub-project is a web application to collect information of FCL researchers.
-This sub-project is implemented by using Symfony.
+Collaboration Form is a web application to collect information of researchers in FCL.
+It is implemented by using Symfony.

+Collaboration Form acts as a data collection platform to provide data which is used by 'Collaboration Network'.

 ## Getting Started